 Your use of sources is a means of supporting the argument you make in your research paper.
 The sources you reference need to be credible and authoritative.
-How do you know that your sources are of value?
-Ask yourself the following questions:
+Check the following things to make sure you are using good, scholarly sources.

 What is a Periodical?
 A periodical is any source that is published at regular intervals, such as daily, weekly, monthly, etc. They can be journals, magazines, newspapers, etc. Periodicals can be popular or scholarly in nature.

 What is a Scholarly Periodical?
 It is an academic journal; a published work of a particular discipline or subject written by a scholar or person of expertise.
 Used for teaching, continual learning, and professional development.
 Generally called a journal.

 What is a Popular Periodical?
 Sports, Hobbies, Lifestyle, etc. Appealing to or intended for the general public; liked by many people.
 Generally called a magazine.